alexanderternst/CSS/README.md

 ![Image explaining flexbox](https://css-tricks.com/wp-content/uploads/2018/11/00-basic-terminology.svg)
 Items will be laid out following either the main axis (from main-start to main-end) or the cross axis (from cross-start to cross-end).

+*Note:* Flexbox layout is most appropriate to the components of an application, and small-scale layouts, while the Grid layout is intended for larger scale layouts.

 ### Properties for the Parent (flex container)
 - display
   - This defines a flex container; inline or block depending on the given value.
 It enables a flex content fot all its direct children (flex or inline-flex)